If you’re an application developer you will always have to manage the project deadlines and deliver high-quality code.

 Here are all the things that the ALM tools provide:

-With these tools, the project developers can identify the requirements, create user stories and identify the coding errors early.
+With these tools, the project developers can identify the requirements, create user stories, identify coding errors early, avoid delivery delays and streamline application delivery.
 It can also help discover the key features and compliance requirements for the application for better planning and development.
 It can also help with controlled change management.

-Here are all the popular ALM tools you can use:
+Here are all the popular ALM project management tools you can use:

 Now let’s learn how does the application lifecycle management differ from the software development lifecycle?